websterhf18/weelo_app/README.md

 **Acceptance Criteria (AC):**

-- There must be a show a crypto currency list screen.
+- There must be a show a crypto currency list screen.*
-- There must be a show a detail of crypto currency screen.
+- There must be a show a detail of crypto currency screen.*
 - There must be a show a exchange to USD.
-- The list must be a filter list.
+- The list must have a filter of coins.

 - Get the data of crypto currency from Request.
 - Get the detail of crypto currency from Request.